- Course Number:

 Covers advanced techniques used in creating and modifying parametric, assembly-centric 3D models with AutoCAD Inventor.
-Develops extensive knowledge in the areas of part and assembly modeling, adaptive features, utilizing work grouops, surfacing, managing data and the Engineer's Notebook.
+Develops extensive knowledge in the areas of part and assembly modeling, adaptive features, utilizing work groups, surfacing, managing data and the Engineer's Notebook.
 Prerequisite: DRF 185; or department permission.
+Audit available.

 Intended Outcomes for the course

 - Sketch two-dimensional profiles to generate three-dimensional solid models.

 - Create adaptive features such as holes, cuts, extrusions, fillets, and chamfers.

 - Demonstrate competency with various menus and modification commands.

 - Create three-dimensional work planes using AutoCAD Inventor software.

 - Generate revolved parts, swept features, lofts, and blends.

 - Develop complex assemblies of multiple solid models.

 - Develop engineering drawings and presentation files that include assemblies.